Your VBO Niche

 - She got small to grow big - it’s much better to be an inch wide and a mile deep.

-- She avoided the commodity trap - if Debbie would have just taken any writing job she could get her hands on she wouldn’t have made near as much money.
+- She avoided the commodity trap - if Debbie would have just taken any writing job she could get her hands on she wouldn’t have made near as much money, by refining her niche, she was able to hyperfocus her efforts.

 Thanks - Go Launch Your Dream!